Contact : email@example.com

 Your animal has his/her best chance with you, a family member or friend.
 If you must surrender the animal, make sure it is to a no-kill shelter or a reputable rescue group, and be honest about the health and behavioral issues of the dog.

 As a not-for-profit organization, Save Me Rescue relies solely on the kindness and generosity of the public, neighboring businesses and other organizations for help in saving these lives.
-We have wonderful online fundraising auctions via our Facebook page, and the donations that we receive from adoptions go directly to our vetting fund.
+Our largest fund raiser is our Holiday Cards which feature alumni Save Me dogs, and donations that we receive from adoptions go directly to our vetting fund.
 Our financial records are made available to ever member of the rescue to ensure trust and openness, two qualities we believe to be very important in order to run a successful rescue.

 All SAVE ME dogs are vaccinated and spayed/neutered prior to adoption.